Understanding the Climate Change Drought Connection and Its Impact

 2. Historical Drought Patterns vs. Current Trends

-Older drought occurrences are compared with modern patterns and show an increased drought severity and frequency trend, especially in arid and semi-arid areas.
+• Older drought occurrences are compared with modern patterns, and the results show an increased trend in drought severity and frequency, especially in arid and semi-arid areas.

 3. Regional Variations in Drought Frequency